Lepozepo/cloudinary/README.md

 		Cloudinary.upload files,
 			folder:"secret" # optional parameters described in http://cloudinary.com/documentation/upload_images#remote_upload
+			type:"private" # optional: makes the image accessible only via a signed url.
+The signed url is available publicly for 1 hour.
 			(err,res) -> #optional callback, you can catch with the Cloudinary collection as well console.log "Upload Error: #{err}"
 				console.log "Upload Result: #{res}"